AMID Logo E-BAY Logo

 Dangerous Goods Declaration

-The Shipper is responsible for providing a dangerous goods declaration in the international shipping of Dangerous Goods from the USA.
+The shipper is responsible for providing a declaration of dangerous goods when shipping Dangerous Goods internationally from the USA.

 The shipper is responsible for identifying whether their international sea freight shipment contains dangerous goods.

-Suppose an international sea freight shipment contains any dangerous goods, even a small part of the cargo.
+Suppose an international sea freight shipment contains any dangerous goods, even a tiny part of the cargo.
 In that case, the shipper must identify, classify, pack, mark, label, and complete all documentation related to transporting dangerous goods from the USA abroad.
-All conditions in shipping dangerous goods must comply with national and international regulations related to the shipping.
+All conditions for shipping dangerous goods must comply with national and international regulations related to shipping.
 Failure to do so could create hazardous conditions in transportation and result in administrative fines and penalties under applicable laws.

-The very first step in shipping any cargo from the USA is to identify whether the international shipment contains dangerous goods or not, i.e., whether the international shipment includes aerosol sprays, airbags, ammunition, butane, car batteries, cologne, dry ice, fireworks, gasoline, jet fuel, lighters, lithium batteries, matches, nail polish, nail polish remover, nitrogen-refrigerated liquid, paint, perfume, solvents, some chemicals, etc.
+The very first step in shipping any cargo from the USA is to identify whether the international shipment contains dangerous goods, i.e., whether it includes aerosol sprays, airbags, ammunition, butane, car batteries, cologne, dry ice, fireworks, gasoline, jet fuel, lighters, lithium batteries, matches, nail polish, nail polish remover, nitrogen-refrigerated liquid, paint, perfume, solvents, some chemicals, etc.

-Please remember that most international ocean freight carriers will NOT accept dangerous goods shipping from the U.S. other than IMO Classes 3, 8 & 9.
-International transportation of dangerous goods by sea other than classes 3, 8 & 9 requires international ocean freight carriers with specialized equipment to transport hazardous goods of particular classes.
+Please remember that most international ocean freight carriers will NOT accept dangerous goods shipping from the U.S. other than IMO Classes 3, 8, and 9.
+International transportation of dangerous goods by sea other than classes 3, 8, and 9 requires international ocean freight carriers with specialized equipment to transport hazardous goods of particular classes.

 In international cargo transportation from the USA by sea, many dangerous goods are incompatible with other substances.
-They may react with other dangerous goods shipping internationally or chemicals or with apparently harmless substances, such as dust, air, or water.
+They may react with other dangerous goods shipping internationally, chemicals, or apparently harmless substances, such as dust, air, or water.
 Dangerous goods can easily come into contact with incompatible substances through spillage or leakage and may liberate toxic gases or cause a fire or an explosion.
-International shipping of dangerous goods not compatible with other substances is legally required to be stored and handled separately so that a loss of containment or interaction cannot cause a serious incident.
+International shipping of dangerous goods incompatible with other substances is legally required to be stored and handled separately so that a loss of containment or interaction cannot cause a serious incident.
 Using a waterproof barrier or a suitable separation distance can achieve this.

 HOLD HARMLESS LETTER must clearly state that: